ErinBecker/digital-humanities-phylogenetics/presentations/planning.md

  - Grouping documents by entry similarity (DTM)
     - Check results, clean up notebook
     - Revisualize tree
     - Add proveniance and period
+ - Checks of our methods:
+    - Metadata (do docs from the same site/period co-branch)?
+    - Making a artificial set of exemplars to test our methods on, for which similarity/relationship is known.
+ - What is the effect of text length on methods?